-Usually coffee is whole bean roasted, ground with a coffee grinder, the brewed.
+How you grind your coffee beans makes a huge impact on how good your coffee tastes.
 We’re going to talk about “How To Grind Coffee Beans”.
 You’d think the answer to this simple activity would be short and sweet.
-It’s simple, but a few tips will help you grind your coffee better and faster.
+It’s simple, but I'll give to you a few grinding tips that will help you to make a much better cup of coffee.

 Why Grind Your Coffee Beans Yourself?